 An imperfect market is an environment in which all parties do not have complete information, and in which participants can influence prices.
+All markets are imperfect to some degree.
 Here are several examples of imperfect markets:

 The usual effect of an imperfect market is that astute traders take advantage of the situation.
 This may be monopoly owners who profit from excessively high prices, investors who buy or sell securities based on insider information, or buyers who engage in arbitrage to buy goods at artificially low prices and sell them elsewhere at higher prices.